 We’ve identified the stick vacuum brand based on our test results and feedback from our members on brand satisfaction and reliability.

-Our testers have cleaned carpets (and more) with over 130 stick vacs over the years and we combine this data with surveys from our members about the vacuums they own.
+Our testers have cleaned carpets (and more) with over 150 stick vacuums since 2019 and we combine this data with surveys from our members about the vacuums they own.
 We use this data to determine which brands are the most reliable, and which have the best customer satisfaction (something we can’t easily test in our labs).
-This feedback, and our test results, are combined to determine the best stick vacuum brand of 2024.
+This feedback, and our test results, are combined to determine the best stick vacuum brand of 2025.

-LG is the best stick vacuum brand for 2024, with strong scores in our test results in addition to being a reliable brand with highly satisfied customers.
+For the second year in a row, LG is the best stick vacuum brand for 2025, with strong scores in our test results in addition to being a reliable brand with highly satisfied customers.

 It’s important to note that the performance of specific product models may vary quite significantly, so don’t assume that one brand’s products are the best across the many different features, functions and price points.